montaga-elkhatim/faread_training_center/README.md

 # faread_training_center
-This Odoo module provides a complete solution for managing a Training Center or Educational Institute.
+This Odoo module in version 18 provides a complete solution for managing a Training Center or Educational Institute.
 It supports course scheduling,  attendance tracking, and more.